Alessio Bidoli: Career

-In 2007 he collaborated with the Lausanne Chamber directed by Pierre Amoyal, who led him to perform in several European cities including Martigny, Milan and Marseille, during the Festival de Musique à Saint-Victor.
-In 2011, his career suffered a setback when he was diagnosed with Guillain-Barrè syndrome.
-He defeated his disease and in the same year he gave a concert with the Società dei Concerti di Milan at the Sala Verdi of the Conservatory.
-He also performed in Denmark at the Rotary Voorjaarsconcert 2011.
+In 2007 he collaborated with the Lausanne Chamber Orchestra under the direction of Pierre Amoyal, performing in several European cities including Martigny, Milan and Marseille, the latter within the Festival de Musique à Saint‑Victor.
+In 2011 his career was interrupted when he was diagnosed with Guillain‑Barré syndrome.
+After successfully recovering, he returned to the stage in the same year with a recital for the Società dei Concerti di Milano at the Sala Verdi of the Conservatory.

-In the following years, he performed as soloist in some concert seasons such as MITO Settembre Musica, Società del Quartetto di Milano and Società dei Concerti di Milano (Sala Verdi), Serate Musicali di Milano, Furcht-Università Bocconi, Amici del Loggia of the Teatro alla Scala, Fondazione Musica Insieme of Bologna, Friends of Music of Sondalo, Sicilian Association of Friends of Music of Palermo, Arvedi Auditorium of Cremona, Paganiniano Festival of Carro, The Violinist on the Roof of Cremona (Arvedi Auditorium), Bergamo International Culture Festival in collaboration with Sony Classical Italia.
-In January 2013, he held a concert in Wolfsburg, Germany, at the Gartensaal Schloss.
+In the following years he performed as a soloist in several concert seasons, including MITO Settembre Musica, the Società del Quartetto di Milano, the Società dei Concerti di Milano (Sala Verdi), Serate Musicali di Milano, Furcht–Università Bocconi, the Amici della Loggia of the Teatro alla Scala, and the Fondazione Musica Insieme in Bologna.

+He also appeared for the Friends of Music of Sondalo, the Sicilian Association of Friends of Music in Palermo, the Arvedi Auditorium in Cremona, the Paganiniano Festival in Carro, and in the “Violinist on the Roof” series in Cremona (Arvedi Auditorium).
+He later performed at the Bergamo International Culture Festival in collaboration with Sony Classical Italia.
+In January 2013 he gave a recital in Wolfsburg, Germany, at the Gartensaal Schloss.

-In October 2015, accompanied on the piano by Luigi Moscatello, he performed at the Obratzsova Cultural Center in St. Petersburg in Russia, with a repertoire composed of music by Niccolò Paganini, Antonio Bazzini, Camillo Sivori, Lipót Auer.
-The following month, accompanied on the piano by Bruno Canino, he performed during the tenth edition of the Italian Festival in Thailand, held at the auditorium of the Chulalongkorn University in Bangkok, with a repertoire of music composed by Maurice Ravel, Gaetano Pugnani, Fritz Kreisler, Niccolò Paganini, Robert Schumann, Henryk Wieniawski, Camillo Sivori and Antonio Bazzini.
-In 2015 he performed at the Teatro di Chiasso together with Vittorio Sgarbi in the theater project Il Fin la Maraviglia, a storytelling made of images and sounds about the Baroque.
-In 2017, during the XVII Week of the Italian Language in the World, he performed in Riga, accompanied on the piano by Francesco Attesti and on the clarinet by Pietro Tagliaferri, playing music by Antonio Bazzini, Camillo Sivori and Francis Poulenc.
-On 28 April 2022 he arrived at the Italian Cultural Institute in Copenhagen proposing music by Handel, Beethoven, Grieg and Ravel, accompanied on the piano by Luigi Moscatello.
-On 8 April 2023 he performed at Park Avenue in New York during Piano on Park, accompanied on the piano by Jiarong Li.
-Moreover, he has been invited as a guest on various radio programs such as Radio France, NDR Kultur, RSI, RAI Radio 3, Radio Vaticana, Radio Classica e Radio Popolare.
+In October 2015, accompanied on the piano by Luigi Moscatello, he performed at the Obratzsova Cultural Center in St. Petersburg, presenting a program featuring works by Niccolò Paganini, Antonio Bazzini, Camillo Sivori and Lipót Auer.
+The following month, with pianist Bruno Canino, he appeared at the tenth edition of the Italian Festival in Thailand, held at the auditorium of Chulalongkorn University in Bangkok, performing music by Maurice Ravel, Gaetano Pugnani, Fritz Kreisler, Paganini, Robert Schumann, Henryk Wieniawski, Sivori and Bazzini.

+In 2015 he also performed at the Teatro di Chiasso together with Vittorio Sgarbi in Il Fin la Maraviglia, a theatrical project combining images and music devoted to the Baroque.

+In 2017, during the XVII Week of the Italian Language in the World, he performed in Riga with pianist Francesco Attesti and clarinetist Pietro Tagliaferri, presenting works by Bazzini, Sivori and Francis Poulenc.

+On 28 April 2022 he performed at the Italian Cultural Institute in Copenhagen with a program including works by Handel, Beethoven, Grieg and Ravel, accompanied by Luigi Moscatello.
+On 8 April 2023 he appeared at Park Avenue in New York in the “Piano on Park” series, performing with pianist Jiarong Li.

+He has also been invited as a guest on various radio programs, including Radio France, NDR Kultur, RSI, RAI Radio 3, Radio Vaticana, Radio Classica and Radio Popolare.